 - have work experience in the RMI industry.

 Applications for the WSIA Internship Program are accepted and reviewed on an annual basis and will be due October 14, 2019.
-In addition to completing an online application (to be posted August 1), the following three documents should be prepared and ready to upload as part of the application:
+Apply online today.
+In addition to completing an online application, the following three documents should be prepared and ready to upload as part of the application:

 - A brief essay (no more than one page and 250 words per question, with a maximum of 500 words total for both questions) responding to the following two questions: